Score

 Supply Chain BLE stack + 23 single-maintainer libs ✗ missing Component provenance + SBOM

-3 of 7 CRA threat categories covered.
+3 of 7 categories covered.
 The BLE bypass that triggered Module 1 lives in the Spoofing row that isn’t written yet.

 Sophie Laurent